ESÄ École supérieure d’art du Nord Pas‐de Calais Dunkerque / Tourcoing

 President

-Director of studies and head of the Tourcoing site
+Director head of the Tourcoing site

 Martial Chmielina